hgmnz/practiceovertheory/source/_posts/2012-10-27-client-side-api-mashups-with-cors.markdown

 {% endcodeblock %}

 The fernet token expires every minute by default.
-I decided to update it every 29 seconds instead so that it has a chance to update at least twice before it has a chance to hold and use an expired token.
+I decided to update it every 29 seconds instead so that it can be updated at least twice before it has a chance to hold and use an expired token against a remote API.

 In this app, the server side is used for one thing only: user authentication.
 The way it works is that when a request is made, the sinatra app performs oauth